Hotels near Clayton Golf Club

 Are there any walkable hotels near Clayton Golf Club?

-Yes — 1 hotel is within walking distance: Best Western Airport Albuquerque InnSuites Hotel & Suites (0.54 mi).
+Yes — 2 hotels are within walking distance: Best Western Airport Albuquerque InnSuites Hotel & Suites (0.54 mi, from $119/night) and Sheraton Albuquerque Airport Hotel (0.55 mi, from $135/night).
+The closest is about a 11-minute walk.

 Which hotels near Clayton Golf Club are good for families?